dbafromthecold/dockerdeepdive/PITCHME.md

 ### User defined networks

 Enables DNS resolution of container names to IP addresses<br>
-Docker provide default drivers for
+Docker provide default drivers for:-<br>
--bridge network
+-bridge network<br>
--overlay network
+-overlay network<br>
--MACVLAN network
+-MACVLAN network<br>
-Containers can be connected to more than one network Containers can be connected/disconnected from networks without restarting.
+Containers can be connected to more than one network<br>
+Containers can be connected/disconnected from networks without restarting<br>

 ---